“Measurement is fabulous. Unless you're busy measuring what's easy to measure as opposed to what's important” –Seth Godin.

 Jaeger makes it easy to monitor complex, microservice-based architectures by using consistent upfront sampling with individual per service/endpoint probabilities.
 It is capable of monitoring distributed context propagation, distributed transaction monitoring, root cause analysis, service dependency analysis, and performance and latency optimization.

 OpenTracing is a new, open standard for instrumenting applications and OSS packages for distributed tracing and monitoring.
 If you are looking to monitor a microservices-based architecture and perform root cause analysis of performance issues OpenTracing is just the thing for you.
-Here is a link to setup Jaeger (on Docker container) with HotRod Go application:
+Here is a link to setup Jaeger (on Docker container) with the HotRod Go application:

 https://github.com/opcito-technologies/JaegerHotRodGOApplication

-Fig - Jaeger Integration with application.
+Fig - Jaeger Integration with the application.

 This diagram exhibits the architecture of how you can integrate Jaeger with your application and shows the mechanism of Jaeger to collect events from the application server.
-The setup includes following components:
+The setup includes the following components:

 - Jaeger Client - Jaeger clients are language-specific implementations of the OpenTracing API.